Flight Attendant Requirements

 • Authorized to work in the United States

-• Possess a current valid US or foreign passport
+• Possess a current, valid US or foreign passport

-• Have the legal ability to travel unrestricted to/from all countries that are served by Mesa Airlines, including Canada, Mexico, Bahamas & Cuba
+• Have the legal ability to travel unrestricted to/from all countries that are served by Mesa Airlines, including Canada, Mexico, the Bahamas & Cuba

 • Successfully complete a background investigation, including FBI fingerprinting and criminal history

-• Pass a DOT/FAA pre-employment drug, alcohol, and random screening throughout your employment which includes screening for marijuana, cocaine, opiates, PCP and amphetamine.
-Please be aware that medical marijuana is prohibited by the DOT for safety sensitive employees
+• Pass a DOT/FAA pre-employment drug, alcohol, and random screening throughout your employment which includes screening for marijuana, cocaine, opiates, PCP, and amphetamine.
+Please be aware that medical marijuana is prohibited by the DOT for safety-sensitive employees

 DSC_7286_2.jpg